There are three contenders for the best self watering planter for tomatoes:

 Comparing the Oasesbox to the Quadgrow Planter

-- It is very easy to set up.
+- It is easier to set up than the Quadgrow Planter.

 - The Oasesbox is a more sturdy and stable item.